2nd Chronicles Chapter 8

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-to Ophir, and took thence four hundred and fifty talents The Biblical weight of a talent is equal to approximately 34 kilograms or 74.96lbs of gold, and brought them to king Solomonשְׁלֹמֹה
+, and took there four hundred fifty talents The Biblical weight of a talent is equal to approximately 34 kilograms or 74.96lbs of gold, and brought them to king Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here